input-output-hk/Alonzo-testnet/Alonzo-exercises/3_Alonzo-blue-exercise-3.md

 ### Part 2:  Lock a transaction output (tx-out) using a plutus script.

 We will use the pre-built [AlwaysSucceeds.plutus](/resources/plutus-scripts/untyped-always-succeeds-txin.plutus) Plutus script to lock some funds.
 This particular script will always allow you to redeem the funds - Always succeeds! -

 Create a tx ouput with a datum hash at the script address.
-To lock a tx ouput with a plutus script, it must have a datahash, so
+To lock a tx ouput with a plutus script, it must have a datahash, so:

 - Use a random number generator, and get a number, make it hard.
 - Save it! you will need to provide the number to redeem funds from the script.